-- Mark one of the new "yes" or "no" checkboxes under employer's name and address to indicate whether or not the establishment accepts credit cards or other credit arangements.
-If the "Yes" box is marked, lines 1 and 2 of Form 8027 must be completed.
-Also see the instructions for lines 1 and 2 on page 3. - Complete the Worksheet for Determining Whether To File Form 8027 (below) if you are unsure about your requirement for filing Form 8027. - You may want to use the Employer's Optional Worksheet for Tipped Employees on page 4 as a means of checking to see if your employees are reporting all of their tip income to you.
+- Check one of the "Yes" or "No" boxes under employer's name and address to indicate whether or not the establishment accepts credit cards, debit cards, or other charges.
+If the "Yes" box is checked, lines 1 and 2 of Form 8027 must be completed.
+Also see the instructions for - lines 1 and 2 on page 3.

+Complete the Worksheet for Determining Whether To File Form - 8027 (below) to determine if you are required to file Form 8027.
+You may want to use the Employer's Optional Worksheet for Tipped Employees on page 4 as a means of checking to see if your employees are reporting all of their tip income to you.